oncody/civ-board-game-2010/README.md

 - [ ] Native art: gain 3-6 extra culture - seems OP
 - [ ] Teacher: learn a tech 1 for free - seems OP

-### Potentially anytime abilities:
-* Great person cards
-    * Can only be used if a matching great person token is not blockaded
-* Culture cards
-* Technology card resource abilities
-  * Limited to once per turn
-* Wonder cards
-  * Cannot be used if the matching token is blockaded

 ### Start of Turn Phase
-* Advance first player token
-  * Skip this the first turn of the game
+* Advance first player token (skip this the first turn of the game)
-* Making a new city
+* Convert a scout to a new city
   * Starting city limit is 2
-  * The square cannot be on water
+  * Cannot build a city on water
-  * Must be eight revealed squares around it
+  * There must be eight revealed squares around it
-  * Cannot be adjacent to a hut or village token
+  * Cannot be adjacent to a hut or village token (it's valid once you remove this token from the map)
   * Cannot be adjacent to an enemy figure
   * Its outskirts must not overlap with any other city’s outskirts
+  * Sacrifice your scout
-  * If there are any friendly figures in the square where a city is being built besides the scout being sacrificed, the player immediately moves them to an adjacent square that they can legally end their movement in
+  * Move any other friendly figures in this square to a legal adjacent square
 * Start of turn abilities
   * Do not include squares blockaded by an enemy army or scout figure
   * Social policy card